 The Booking Advantage

 Traveling in these shoulder seasons not only stretches your dollar, it stretches your time.
 Security lines are shorter.
 Lounges feel like the sanctuaries they’re meant to be.
 And your odds of a row to yourself—even in business class—go up.
 If you’re using points, this is the time to extract real value.
 Availability is wider, and cash-plus-miles deals tend to surface more often.
+Booking outside of school holidays can lead to even greater savings and less competition for seats, as fewer families are traveling and demand is lower.
 Book smarter with Business-Class.com.

 One Final Thought